 First you need to decide whether or not you need a system like MOPS.
 The recommended way to do this is to carry out a requirements study.
 A MOPS team will come to your site and investigate the needs of your mill.
 During this study, we will review how your operation uses data today, what kind of information would be useful, what are the existing systems, what interfaces would be required, and how information fits into the mill and business strategy of your enterprise.

 It’s highly recommended that the mill designate a MOPS champion.
 This person should be production or process oriented in their responsibilities.
 The IT person is a key member of the MOPS implementation team as far as ongoing support and technical services.
 Based on our experience, it’s the upfront, active, hands-on participation of production/process people that make MOPS a success in the mill.

-With nearly 30 years of experience and hundreds system installations worldwide, all in pulp and paper facilities, we know how you work and what’s important to you.
+With over 30 years of experience and hundreds system installations worldwide, all in pulp and paper facilities, we know how you work and what’s important to you.
 Our staff consists of highly qualified systems specialists.